ProtocolONE/ptah-docs/content/docs/marketing.md

 ### Call-to-Action

-The main purpose of this section is to make your customers to do an action that depends on your goal, for instance, buy a game, subscribe and others.
+The main purpose of this section is to inspire your customers perform an action accordingly to your goal: buy a game, subscribe, etc.
-A headline in this section should accurately describe your game to encourage customers to purchase or other action depending on your goal.
+A headline in this section should describe your game to attract customer interest.

 {{< hint info >}}
 Tips for this section:

-- Add a headline 6–12 words long and a detailed body text followed below (optionally)
+- Add a 6–12 words long headline and (optionally) a detailed body text below
 - [Use the H1 tag for your headline](/docs/seo/#structure-your-pages-with-headings)
-- Action buttons with a obvious offer (*Buy on Steam, Subscribe Now* and others)
+- Action buttons should have a clear CTA (*Buy on Steam, Subscribe Now*, etc)
-- Image or video next to the headline or as a background (optionally)
+- Consider adding a nice image or a video next to the headline or as a background
 {{< /hint >}}

 {{< figure src="/images/CALL-TO-ACTION.png">}}

 {{< hint >}}
-To add the call-to-action section to the page, choose from one of the Ptah **FirstScreen** sections.
+Choose the call-to-action section from Ptah **FirstScreen** sections.
 {{< /hint >}}

 TODO image интерфейс с выбранной секцией